A few months ago, I started the search for a new apartment.

 In Outpost, you can set up autoresponders depending on how a customer reached out—a different responder for your online form, for general inquiries, for emails via third party platforms, and so on.
 You can also get even more specific and create auto-responses based on the subject line, recipient, and so on.

 The more specific your responses, the easier to tailor them and make them feel warm, genuine, and human.
 While some email tools, like Outpost, allow you to get specific with your autoresponders, if you use Gmail, Outlook, or another email provider without Outpost added on, you may only be able to turn on one autoresponder at a time.
 So, to really tailor your auto-responses as much as possible, you might want to consider trying Outpost.
-With a 30-day, no-credit-card-required free trial, there’s no reason not to try Outpost for setting up your auto-responses (and a lot more).
+With a no-credit-card-required free trial, there’s no reason not to try Outpost for setting up your auto-responses (and a lot more).

 Clarify what to do in an emergency